thaliproject/thali/presenceprotocolforopportunisticsynching.md

 __read(n)__ - Reads n bytes from a stream.

-# Bindings
-This section covers issues related to binding the notification pre-amble and beacon to particular transports such as BLE, multi-peer connectivity framework and BlueTooth.

-## Transfering from notification beacon to TLS
+# Transfering from notification beacon to TLS
-In the bindings in this section we will show how to discover a notification pre-amble and a set of beacons and then how to establish a connection with the peer that sent the beacons.
-In each and every case the connection to the peer will, at the very least, appear to be a TCP/IP connection to the local peer.
-This is even the case when we are using transports that do not natively support TCP/IP.
+This spec will define a number of bindings of the notification framework to various transports such as BLE, Bluetooth, Wi-Fi, etc. In each and every case once discovery has occured, notification beacons have been validated and a desired peer discovered the next step wll be the establishmen of a TCP/IP connection.
+This is true even when the underlying transport, such as Apple's Multi-Peer Connectivity Framework, doesn't natively support TCP/IP.

-This then leads to a security issue known as the channel binding problem.
+In the case of all bindings described in this spec the relationship between a peer and a particular TCP/IP address and port is transitory.
+The bindings will change over time.
+This introduces a security issue known as the channel binding problem.
 Put simply, when someone connects to a particular IP, how does one know that the entity at the other end of the TCP/IP connection is who we think it is?
 Thali generally uses TLS to solve this particular problem.

 The most straight forward way to use TLS in this scenario is TLS mutual auth.
 The peer that received the notification presents its public key as a client cert, the peer that sent the notification presents its public key on the listening socket as a server cert, we do a handshake and it's good.
 Everyone is authenticated.

 The problem is that TLS mutual auth exposes the public keys of the participants in the clear.
 So if we use TLS mutual auth then we force users to expose their identities to anyone in the area any time they connect.

-To work around this problem we plan on using a TLS feature known as "Pre-Shared Key" or PSK.
+To work around this problem we plan on using a TLS feature known as "Pre-Shared Key" or  defined in [RFC 4279](https://tools.ietf.org/html/rfc4279).
 PSK assumes that somehow the TLS client and TLS server have a pre-existing key that they have negotiated out of band.
 TLS then provides a mechanism by which the TLS client and TLS server can securely negotiate a connection using that pre-shared key.

 Thali clients that establish connections based on discovery via notification beacons SHOULD establish TCP/IP connections to the discovered peer using TLS with the `DHE_PSK_WITH_AES_256_GCM_SHA384` and MUST NOT use a weaker cipher suite.
 A new Diffie-Hellman private key MUST be generated for each handshake.